4/16/2019Texas: School Bus Camera Felon Evades Jail Time

-Duncan was given a plea deal allowing him to be charged only with failing to pay taxes on the $245,000 in campaign contributions he received from the school bus camera vendor Force Multiplier Solutions (now operating as BusPatrol).
+Duncan was given a plea deal allowing him to be charged only with failing to pay taxes on the $245,000 in campaign contributions he received from the school bus camera vendor Force Multiplier Solutions (now whose IP assets were acquired by BusPatrol).
 A total of $184,726 worth of those "campaign" donations went directly into Duncan's pocket.
 At most, Duncan could only have been sentenced to one year in prison on this felony charge.
 By contrast, Dwaine Caraway, a former powerful member of the Dallas city council, was sentenced to four years, eight months in prison for taking $450,000 in bribes from Force Multiplier CEO Robert Leonard.

 Leonard distributed some $3 million in bribes to various politicians and local officials to secure the support he needed to install stop arm cameras on school buses.
 The plan initially succeeded for Force Multiplier, which collected $70 million from this investment in local politicians.
 Dallas County Schools, on the other hand, never saw the $11 million in annual profit that Duncan had promised.
 Instead, it would up losing $185 million on the deal.
 Voters dissolved Dallas County Schools when the scandal became public.
 An audit of the school bus system by the Denshaw Group found evidence that Duncan sought to evade accountability.